RedditRecs

 Reddit Icon

-amirrehman • 26 days ago
+amirrehman • about 2 months ago

 Using the Valerion Pro for the last 10 months and its amazing.
 Everything is so crisp.
 When I'm watching TV or sports (not movies), I don’t even turn off the room lights.
 For the best experience - like a home theater - I dim the lights only when watching movies.
 This is my first big projector, so I can’t comment on the others you mentioned, but if you go with the Valerion, you won’t be disappointed!